w3c/wai-curricula/content/designer/interaction-design.md

 Students should be able to:

 * explain strategies that people with disabilities use to interact with components of web pages and applications, including links, buttons, controls, forms, widgets, and notifications
-*  design user experiences for different input methods, including mouse, touch, keyboard, and speech
+* design user experiences for different input methods, including mouse, touch, keyboard, and voice
-* define interactions and meaningful sequences inside complex widgets, including sliders, tabs, dialogs, application menus, and tree views
+* define interactions and meaningful sequences inside complex widgets, including sliders, tabs, dialogs, application menus, tree views, and notifications
 * evaluate the use of custom keyboard shortcuts for complex widgets and applications and provide information about their purpose and scope
 * define methods to disable device and user motion to prevent accidental actuation
 * define alternatives for complex gestures, including swiping, pinching, and drawing shapes
-* identify related requirements for developers to code interactions, including through mouse, keyboard, touch, and voice
+* identify related requirements for developers to write code interactions, including through mouse, keyboard, touch, and voice

 {% include excol.html type="all" %}